-How to Count Rows in Knitting (with Video)
+How To Count Rows In Knitting

 Knowing how to count rows is important to ensure your finished knitting pattern looks great.
 But don’t worry, with a little practice, it will become second nature!